German 'snitch on your teacher' website knocked offline

 BERLIN (Reuters) - A far-right German politician’s website that let pupils denounce teachers for being too political was knocked offline within hours of its launch by what its creator said was a hacker attack.

-On Friday, the website, launched by Stefan Raepple who represents the Alternative for Germany (AfD) party in the regional parliament of Baden-Wuerttemberg, was showing a message promising to return shortly.
+On Friday, the website, launched by Stefan Raepple, who represents the Alternative for Germany (AfD) party in the regional parliament of Baden-Wuerttemberg, was showing a message promising to return shortly.
 “Our site was hit by a hacker attack,” the message read.

-Justice Minister Katarina Barley labelled the denunciation tactic a “tool of dictators” familiar from Communist East Germany and the Nazi era.
+Justice Minister Katarina Barley labeled the denunciation tactic a “tool of dictators” familiar from Communist East Germany and the Nazi era.
+AfD deputy leader Georg Pazderski defended the site as necessary because pupils in many schools were exposed to a “one-sided left-green world view”.

 Reuters was unable to confirm independently that the site had been hacked, and if so, by whom.

-The AfD’s deputy leader Georg Pazderski said the site was necessary as pupils in many schools were exposed to a “one-sided left-green world view”.
+One of Germany’s most senior spies has promised a decision by the end of the year on whether the AfD should be monitored for unconstitutional activities.

+The party - mindful of the penalties including a full ban it could face if it were found to be unconstitutional or anti-democratic by the domestic security services, has set up a working group to try to ward off the threat of observation.

-The site mirrors tactics used by other far-right parties.
+The site mirrors tactics used by other far-right parties to compete for public attention.

-In the Netherlands, anti-immigration politician Geert Wilders caused outrage when he invited people to denounce “nuisance” immigrants in their neighborhood.
+In the Netherlands, anti-immigration politician Geert Wilders invited people to denounce “nuisance” immigrants in their neighborhoods.
+The site he created, though short lived, dramatically raised his domestic and international profile.

-Reporting by Thomas Escritt; Editing by Janet Lawrence
+Reporting by Thomas Escritt; Editing by Janet Lawrence and David Stamp